 Program Description--Catholic Charities will assist individuals residing in Richland County who are struggling to maintain stability.
-Services may include assistance with paying delinquent and/or current car insurance payments that are at risk of becoming delinquent, assistance obtaining auto insurance; assistance paying delinquent and/or current car payments that are at risk of becoming delinquent, assistance paying renewal or initial driver's license fees, assistance paying vehicle registration fees/tags; intake, assessment and case management to provide household budget counseling (individuals seeking assistance paying for transportation services outside the scope of county transit (i.e. employment outside Richland County, second or third shift employment, etc.); and assistance paying for auto repairs for individuals who are not eligible for PRC car repairs (Catholic Charities will direct individuals to apply through the Richland County Job and Family Services PRC program prior to assisting with car repairs).
+Services may include assistance with paying delinquent and/or current car insurance payments that are at risk of becoming delinquent, assistance obtaining auto insurance; assistance paying delinquent and/or current car payments that are at risk of becoming delinquent, assistance paying renewal or initial driver's license fees, assistance paying vehicle registration fees/tags; intake, assessment and case management to provide household budget counseling (individuals seeking assistance with current payments must participate in financial/budget counseling); assistance paying for transportation services outside the scope of county transit (i.e. employment outside Richland County, second or third shift employment, etc.); and assistance paying for auto repairs for individuals who are not eligible for PRC car repairs (Catholic Charities will direct individuals to apply through the Richland County Job and Family Services PRC program prior to assisting with car repairs).
 Additionally, individuals who meet specific criteria will be assisted with gas cards and/or bus passes available through a grant program offered by Goodwill Industries.